-After detox is finished, recovery from a substance addiction is just beginning.
+After detox is finished, recovery from substance addiction is just beginning.
 As mentioned above, it is the first step.
 If a person decides to enter a reputable rehabilitation center, they have a wide variety of programs and services to choose from.

-They can also join a 12-step fellowship program such as Alcoholics Anonymous or Narcotics Anonymous, or an alumni program to help them stay connected to like-minded people who share their sobriety goals and avoid relapse.
+They can also join a 12-step fellowship program, such as Alcoholics Anonymous or Narcotics Anonymous, or an alumni program to help them stay connected to like-minded people who share their sobriety goals and avoid relapse.

 Mayo Clinic.
 (2018, December 07).
 Grand mal seizure.
 Retrieved from https://www.mayoclinic.org/diseases-conditions/grand-mal-seizure/symptoms-causes/syc-20363458